pub enum IntRange {

 Linear

-The values are uniformly distributed between min
+The values are uniformly distributed between min and max.

 Reversed(&'static IntRange)